Menya language: Classification

 Menya is classified as an Angan language.
 Its closest relatives in terms of shared vocabulary are Kapau and Yagwoia at 69-75% and 50-58% respectively.
 As the Menya-speaking area is bordered on all sides by speakers of other Angan languages, much of the Menya grammar and vocabulary has remained intact and is consistent with other Angan languages.
 Most ethnographic evidence suggest that the Menya-speaking people do not think of themselves as culturally distinct from their neighbors, as they have no words for Menya identity and people.

 Status

 Menya is used by the community by all age groups, although there is a growing bilingualism and use of Tok Pisin, and to a lesser extent, English.
-The Menya language is now being shaped by this bilingualism as shifts in vocabulary and grammar have become apparent.
-Nonetheless unlike other areas of New Guinea language attitudes towards Menya remain positive and the language is not endangered.
+The Menya language is now being shaped by this bilingualism, as shifts in vocabulary and grammar have become apparent.
+Nonetheless, unlike in other areas of New Guinea, language attitudes towards Menya remain positive, and the language is not endangered.

 Phonology

 Consonants

+The language is notable for its lack of fricative phonemes (other than the glottal /h/) and liquid phonemes.

+Fricatives most often appear as realizations of plosives between vowels.
+Similarly, the liquids [ɾ] and [l] are allophones of /t̪/ in intervocalic position.

+It is also worth noting the uvular plosive is reported to be the most frequently occurring phoneme in the language.

+Menya's phonotactic constraints generally prohibit certain consonant clusters; as a result, an epenthetic vowel is frequently inserted to break up such clusters.
+Additionally, word-final consonants are often followed by a vocalic release; that is, /p/ tends to be followed by [u], while both /t/ and /k/ release to [i].

 Vowels

+Morphosyntax

+The basic clause order of Menya is SOV.
+The language is dominantly right-headed, with suffixes and enclitics being far more prominent than prefixes and proclitics.

+Menya sentences require one of the following clitics to express the speaker's motivation:

+Since verbs usually come last in Menya sentences, that's where clitics are often appended.
+However, this is not always the case.

+If the last word of the sentence is a noun, an adjective or a verb, the clitic is mcr.